Trump returns to Michigan hoping to repeat battlefield success he found in 2016 - ExBulletin

 Last year, Trump-endorsed candidates in Michigan were among the most vocal in repeating his baseless claims that the 2020 election was rigged.

-Trump’s choice for attorney general, Matthew DePerno, has spent the final months of his campaign under investigation over whether he should face criminal charges for trying to access voting machines after the 2020 election. for secretary of state Kristina Karamo, a former community college professor, was handpicked by Trump to run for secretary of state after claiming she saw voter fraud as a candidate on the ballot in Detroit.
+Trump’s choice for attorney general, Matthew DePerno, has spent the final months of his campaign under investigation over whether he should face criminal charges for trying to access voting machines after the 2020 election. to Secretary of State Kristina Karamo, a former community college professor, was chosen by Trump as the Republican nominee for secretary of state after claiming she saw voter fraud as a candidate on the ballot in Detroit .

-In November, the statewide candidates he supported were overwhelmingly defeated, including Tudor Dixon, who lost more than 10 percentage points to Democratic Governor Gretchen Whitmer.
+In November, the statewide candidates he supported were overwhelmingly defeated, including Tudor Dixon, who lost more than 10 percentage points to Whitmer.

 Michigan Republicans controlled every level of government in the state from 2011 to 2019.
 Today, they are powerless for the first time in 40 years.
 The shift was particularly evident in Oakland County, home to the highest number of Republican voters in the state.